earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 Phoenix LiveView adds bi-directional communication via WebSockets between the server and the client, without needing dedicated JavaScript code on the frontend.
 This allows you to implement real-time functionality on your applications with ease.

-## Explaining Today’s Tutorial
+## Explaining Today's Tutorial

 For this tutorial, we are going to be building a crowdfunding application that will leverage the real-time capabilities of Phoenix LiveView.
 Our application will allow users to support a funding goal in real-time and see the funding goal update as other users also commit to a specific amount.
-We’ll call it Phoenix Fund.
+We'll call it Phoenix Fund.

 The goal of this application is not to build a fully-featured crowdfunding platform but to get your feet wet with LiveView: